ValentinBrclz/sumup-payments/README.md

 ##3.
 Flow steps

-###3.1 (A) Authentication
+###3.1 (A) Get an access token from SumUp
-The first step for a client is to authenticate with client credentials.
-After successful authentication it obtains an access token that must be used in checkout related requests.
-Example:
+First, your Server needs to authenticate with SumUp.
+Send a request to SumUp with your client credentials (obtained on the SumUp Dashboard).
+SumUp will respond with an `access_token` that must be included in subsequent requests relating to this checkout.
+For example:

 _Request_